folio-org/folio-ansible/doc/ansible-roles.md

 ## mod-users-build
 Clones and builds the source from folio-org/mod-users on GitHub.
 Depends on common, openjdk-8-jdk, and maven-3.
+*Note: this role is currently pinned to mod-users v0.1-mongo*

 ## mod-users-demo
 Installs and launches mod-users with persistent storage in a running